vaquerizaslab/fanc/fanc-doc/api/generate/hic.rst

     :end-before: end snippet hic convert

-Note that this only uses valid pairs for Hi-C object creation and creates **fragment-level** Hi-C matrix, using the same fragment definitions as in the original :class:`~kaic.pairs.ReadPairs` object.
+Note that this only uses valid pairs for Hi-C object creation and creates **fragment-level** Hi-C matrix, using the same fragment definitions as in the original :class:`~fanc.pairs.ReadPairs` object.

 .. note::